-Kwah Thiam Hock (Chairman)

-Sunny Wong Fook Choy (Member)

-Professor Low Teck Seng (Member)

-Joanne Khoo Su Nee (Member)
+(Chairman) Kwah Thiam Hock Sunny Wong Fook Choy (Member) Low Teck Seng (Member) Joanne Khoo Su Nee (Member)

-All members of the AC are appropriately qualified and have relevant accounting or related financial management expertise and experience.
-They are not former partners or directors of the Company's auditing firm within a period of two years.
-The Board is of the view that the members of the AC have sufficient financial management expertise and experiences to discharge their responsibilities as members of the AC.
+All members of the AC are appropriately qualified and have relevant accounting or related financial Provision 10.3 of management expertise and experience.
+They are not former partners or directors of the Company's the Code:auditing firm within a period of two years.
+The Board is of the view that the members of the AC have sufficient financial management expertise and experiences to discharge their responsibilities as members comprise former of the AC.